rostislav-matveev/FvwmPy/README.md

 I love FVWM

 ## Features
-- Simple interface for communicating with the window manager.
+- Simple interface for communication with the window manager.
 - Possibility of maintaining dynamically updated list of windows and their properties.
 - Possibility to iterate over windows satisfying given conditions.
-- Possibility of dynamically change configuration
+- Possibility of dynamically changing configuration
 - Simple interface for accessing FVWM's variables and infostore database.
 - Compatible with tkinter